firecat53/keepmenu/README.rst

 - Prompts for and saves initial database and keyfile locations if config file isn't setup before first run.
-- Set multiple databases in the config file, including key files.
+- Set multiple databases and keyfiles in the config file.
 - Auto-type username and/or password on selection.
 No clipboard copy/paste involved.
 - Alternatively, select any single field and have it type into the active window.
 Notes fields can be viewed line-by-line from within dmenu and the selected line will be typed.
-- Enter database passphrase and optionally gpg encrypt and cache it using an existing gpg-agent key.
-- Set cache expiration time for saving the database passphrase
+- Keepmenu runs in the background after initial startup and will retain the entered passphrase for the set `pw_cache_period_hrs`
 - Optional Pinentry support for secure passphrase entry.
 - Possible future features:
   + Add/edit/delete entries
-  + View/copy password notes

 License
 -------